 - Polishing cloth

 - Foam block

-Not a hand polisher as such, but this paste deserves to have it's rightful place in this article because it can be applied to anything and used by hand to polish a whole myriad of materials.
+Not hand polishers as such, but diamond paste and Dialux Polishing compounds deserve to have a rightful place in this article because they can be applied to anything and used by hand to polish a whole myriad of materials.

 Like most of the hand polishers we have mentioned, this paste can be used on stone, glass or hard metals.
 Available in fine to coarse grades, you can take a relatively coarse and grained looking piece of metal, stone or glass work down to a superb mirror finish in no time.

 The diamond grinding paste is mixed with a water soluble oil and comes in an easy to apply 5g syringe, so the paste is ready to use and is easy to apply.

 They are graded in microns rather than diamond grit and can be bought in the following micron sizes.
 Also shown is a rough conversion chart from micron to grit.

 - 0.25 micron = 60,000 grit